tinacms/rfcs/0006-form-hook-conventions.md

 use{Format}Form
 ```

-The names currently used for creating & registering forms would be discard.
+The names currently used for creating & registering forms will be discarded.
 Instead they would use the following convention:

 ```
 useForm{Somehow}